AerialX/psgroove/README.md

 Configuring
 -----------
-Chip and board selection can usually be handled in the Makefile.
+Chip and board selection can be handled in the Makefile.conf file.
-In particular, update the MCU, BOARD, and F_CPU lines.
-Suggested values:

-Teensy 1.0:

-    MCU = at90usb162
-    BOARD = TEENSY
-    F_CLOCK = 16000000

-Teensy++ 1.0:

-    MCU = at90usb646
-    BOARD = TEENSY
-    F_CLOCK = 16000000

-Teensy 2.0:

-    MCU = atmega32u4
-    BOARD = TEENSY
-    F_CLOCK = 16000000

-Teensy++ 2.0:

-    MCU = at90usb1286
-    BOARD = TEENSY
-    F_CLOCK = 16000000

-AT90USBKEY / AT90USBKEY2:

-    MCU = at90usb1287
-    BOARD = USBKEY
-    F_CLOCK = 8000000

 Board-specific notes
 --------------------